sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 class Solution { public int solution(int[] A); }
 ```

-that, given an array A describing N discs as explained above, returns
-the number of (unordered) pairs of intersecting discs.
-The function
-should return −1 if the number of intersecting pairs exceeds 10,000,000.
+that, given an array A describing N discs as explained above, returns the number of (unordered) pairs of intersecting discs.
+The function should return −1 if the number of intersecting pairs exceeds 10,000,000.

-Given array A shown above, the function should return 11, as explained
+Given array A shown above, the function should return 11, as explained above.
-above.

-Assume that
+Assume that:
-N is an integer within the range \[0..100,000\]; each element of array A
+- N is an integer within the range \[0..100,000\];
-is an integer within the range \[0..2,147,483,647\].
+- each element of array A is an integer within the range \[0..2,147,483,647\].

 Complexity:

-expected worst-case time complexity is O(N\*log(N)); expected worst-case
+- expected worst-case time complexity is O(N\*log(N));
-space complexity is O(N), beyond input storage (not counting the storage
-required for input arguments).
+- expected worst-case space complexity is O(N), beyond input storage (not counting the storage required for input arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>